|Package | PIN:||RGC | 64|

 |Temp:||I (-40 to 85)|

-- 12-Bit Resolution with No Missing Codes
+- 12-Bit Resolution With No Missing Codes

 - Simultaneous Sample and Hold

-- Serialized LVDS Outputs with Programmable Internal Termination Option
+- Serialized LVDS Outputs With Programmable

-- Supports Sine, LVCMOS, LVPECL, LVDS Clock Inputs and Amplitude Down to 400 mVpp Differential
+- Supports Sine, LVCMOS, LVPECL, LVDS Clock

-- Internal Reference with External Reference Support
+- Internal Reference With External Reference Support

 - No External Decoupling Required for References